 Significant documents provided the group with an evidenced-based template for action:

-The following steps were undertaken as part of the 2017 Community Action Plan:
+These steps were part of the 2017 Community Action Plan:

 Step 1: Delivered a total of four Community Workshops in Rochester, Elmore, Lockington and Nanneella to develop a community-driven response to ice in the community.